ApexEDM/GIKT/README.md

 # GIKT

-The code is related to the paper `GIKT: A Graph-based Interaction Model for Knowledge Tracing` published at ECML-PKDD 2020[Paper in arXiv](https://arxiv.org/abs/2009.05991).
+The code is related to the paper `GIKT: A Graph-based Interaction Model for Knowledge Tracing` published at ECML-PKDD 2020 [Paper in arXiv](https://arxiv.org/abs/2009.05991).

 ## Datasets